swapneshnaik14/task-solution/README.md

 ##  Considerations
 1. Scalability: Kafka is used to handle high-throughput data processing, making the system scalable and efficient for a large number of requests.
+2. You can use a separate API to check the status of the operation and retrieve the user data.
-2. Error Handling: All validation errors are captured and stored in an array for later review or logging.
+3. Error Handling: All validation errors are captured and stored in an array for later review or logging.
-3. Database Indexing: To prevent duplicate entries in the database, we have added an index on the name and age fields.
+4. Database Indexing: To prevent duplicate entries in the database, we have added an index on the name and age fields.
 This can be extended to other fields if required.
-4. Instead of calculating the age group distribution at runtime, use a query to fetch the distribution directly from the database.
+5. Instead of calculating the age group distribution at runtime, use a query to fetch the distribution directly from the database.